QmZh/FFmpeg-scripts/README2.md

 06-vid2pic: extracts pictures frame by frame, given time interval or start time and frame count.
 Tips: cut the video first, then extracting pictures would be a lot faster.

 ## planning
-### I have codes for most of the following functions, but I need to polish them.
+### I have scripts for most of the following functions, but I need to polish them.

 audio: mixes BGM with shortest or longest alignment, changes audio speed/volume;